Business communication: Internal

-Organizational communication involves meetings, exchange of email messages, or collaboration for projects.
-It is determined that the success of communication within the individuals of the organization underlined the companies success.
-For business leaders it is important for them to understand the role of communication in order to motivate employees in accomplishing goals for the company.
+Organizational communication involves meetings, the exchange of email messages, and collaboration on projects.
+It is determined that the success of communication among individuals within the organization underlines the company's success.
+It is important for business leaders to understand the role of communication in order to motivate employees to accomplish the company's goals.
 Low engagement in an organization can cost the global economy trillions of dollars a year.